top of page

 Cinnamon - Spice Trade of Ancients

 Cinnamon (Cinnamomum) is the oldest known spice in the world.
 The fragrant bark comes into popular use by c.
-2000 BCE, when Egyptians aquire cinnamon through trade.
-Besides use as a scent and flavoring, cinnamon has ritual, healing and spiritual benefits.
+2000 BCE, when Egyptians obtain cinnamon through trade.
+Merchants drive up the price with fantastic tales.
+Used as scent and flavoring, cinnamon also has ritual and spiritual qualities.

 Cinnamomum verum or C. zeylanicu (Ceylon cinnamon) from Sri Lanka is considered the true cinnamon.
 Most cinnamon on the market comes from four other species, called "cassia":